xalessiabertanax/MultisensoryProject/Readme.md

     3. Open ProcessingSingLanguageGame/ProcessingSingLanguageGame.pde and press button
     play to start

 > To start the system, each of tehe files mentioned above must be opened at the same time.

-> To start the system, each of tehe files mentioned above must be opened at the same time.